-“Shrink back down and we’ll show you where we think the UnSubs are operating from.”
-Before the words were fully out of Dave’s mouth, he had a normal sized Reed sitting on his shoulder with his tail wrapped around his neck as an anchor point.
+“Shrink back down, and we’ll show you where we think the UnSubs are operating from.”
+Before the words were fully out of Dave’s mouth, he had a regular sized Reed sitting on his shoulder with his tail wrapped around his neck like an anchor point.
 Dave took him to the map they had been using as their geographic profile.
 Reed took a jump and landed on the top of it, flipped around to where he could look at it upside down.
 He shook his head.

-“Only ancient magics can block our bond and well, if it’s ancient magic, it was placed by an Immortal and those lands don’t work.
-Aaron and Spencer would never live in that place.
+“Only ancient magics can block our bond and well, if it’s ancient magic, it was placed by an Immortal, and those lands don’t work.
+Aaron and Spencer would never live in that location.
 Never.”

 Dave’s jaw dropped at the mention of Spencer.
 The dragon rarely mentioned him.
-The older profiler had figured that Reed was jealous of the relationship between the two Immortals.
+The senior profiler had figured that Reed was jealous of the relationship between the two Immortals.

 “Walk me through this.”

 Dave and JJ spent the next hour going through all that they knew.
-Dave was wary about the dragon being able to figure out anything.
-He was smart but this was beyond a dragon who had no understanding of it.
+Dave was wary of the dragon being able to figure out anything.
+He was smart, but this was beyond a dragon who had no understanding of it.
 JJ brought over a stool that the dragon sat on.
-When they had told him everything, he blew a puff of smoke at the map and a ring of slightly burned paper appeared.
+When they had told him everything, he blew a puff of smoke at the map, and a ring of slightly burned paper appeared.
 It was dead center in an area of woods that Dave knew.